Munitions factory hit in Ukraine's Donetsk, buffer zone to be set up

 Kiev says Russian help involving more than 1,000 Russian troops proved the tipping point, though Moscow has denied any direct role in eastern Ukraine despite what Kiev and Western government say is undeniable proof.

-A humanitarian convoy of about 250 trucks from Russia arrived on the outskirts of Donetsk, though Ukrainian officials said they had crossed from Russia without authorisation and in violation of international law.
+A humanitarian convoy of about 250 trucks from Russia arrived on the outskirts of Donetsk, though Ukrainian officials said they had crossed from Russia without authorization and in violation of international law.

 Two of the drivers said the convoy had brought in a 2,000-tonne cargo of aid including flour, tinned meat and fish, and power generators.